syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Filtering.md

 ---
 # Filtering

 Filtering helps to view particular or related records from dataSource which meets a given filtering criteria.
-To enable filter, set `AllowFiltering`property as`true`.
+To enable filter, set `allow-filtering`property as`true`.

 The Grid supports three types of filter, they are